comixed/comixed/docker/README.md

 ## Database Setup

 By default, ComiXed uses an embedded [H2](https://www.h2database.com/html/main.html) database.
 However, this is not a supported database for long term us.
 It's highly recommended to use an external database.

 To use a different database, you need to setup an external configuration file that can be edited to provide the container with the **JDBC URL**, **username** and **password** to log into that database.
+There are example blocks for the currently supported set of databases.

 Currently, ComiXed ships with support for the following databases: